Reviews You Can Rely On

 Credit: Matthew Richardson

 Some features that are desirable to some people may be useless to others.
-We suggest checking out the spec sheets via each brand's website to view the most current, up-to-date features and any software updates.
+While we make note of the main features in our rating table at the top of this article, we suggest checking out the spec sheets via each brand's website to view the most current, detailed feature lists and get info on additional software updates.
 The user interfaces found on the brands we tested are similar to a phone ecosystem — each has its own style of operating system (OS).
 For example, an iPhone model behaves similarly to other iPhones and vice versa for Android.
 This is the current state of the GPS market when comparing brands.

 We tested each GPS watch in a variety of conditions.
 Here, you can see our lead tester Matthew on an evening hike using the navigation features found on the Suunto Vertical Titanium Solar.